 You can use The Day the Crayons Quit as a mentor text to teach everything from personification to persuasive letter writing.
 Find out how to use this text with your students.
 Also, leave a comment for a chance to win a copy of this book for your classroom library.

 Karen Kaufman Orloff wrote I Wanna Iguana, which quickly became one of my favorite texts to use with my students to teach voice in persuasive letter writing.
 She’s out with a new book, I Wanna New Room, which can be added to my growing list of touchstone texts for a persuasive unit.
 If you're familiar… Continue reading A Persuasive Touchstone Text

 I was recently talking with a friend whose daughter was spending the summer at sleep away camp.
 I was curious about how she was going to communicate with her since e-mail and texting are so prevalent.
 She told me her daughter wasn't allowed to bring a smart phone and that the computer lab wasn't open… Continue reading “The Lost Art” of Letter Writing

 Ruth wrote about gratitude yesterday.
-Besides getting me thinking of all of the things I’m thankful for, it got me thinking about all of the people who we don’t thank enough in our lives.
+Besides getting me thinking of all of the things I’m thankful for, it got me thinking about all of the people who we don't thank enough in our lives.
 I'm not talking about our parents (though we should thank them often!), but rather all of the people around schools who… Continue reading Writing Letters of Gratitude